jeffbalagosa/100-days-of-code/log.md

 ### Thoughts

 - I'll need to come up with 2 additional projects to showcase.
 I have a few others, but I don't think they're good enough to be on my portfolio.
+- Went through a lot of grid concepts in rapid succession in Codecademny.
+Crossing my fingers the info sticks!

 ### Link(s) to work